fahimudin15/note_evaluation/README.md

 - Modify `src/note_eval/config/agents.yaml` to define your agents
 - Modify `src/note_eval/config/tasks.yaml` to define your tasks
-- Modify `src/note_eval/crew.py` to add your own logic, tools and specific args
+- Modify `src/note_eval/crew.py` to add your own logic, tools, and specific arguments
 - Modify `src/note_eval/main.py` to add custom inputs for your agents and tasks

 ## Running the Project

-To kickstart your crew of AI agents and begin task execution, run this from the root folder of your project:
+To start your crew of AI agents and begin task execution, run this from the root folder of your project:

 ```bash
 $ crewai run